Will the bubble burst in Russia’s wartime economic growth?

 “It’s like binge drinking.
 You drink another glass of alcohol, but it doesn’t make your life better.
 It only increases your hangover next day.”

 James Beardsworth, a freelance journalist, writes about politics, culture and current affairs in Russia and Ukraine.
 He was based in Moscow prior to Russia’s invasion.
-He worked previously at The Moscow Times and World Service.
+He worked previously at The Moscow Times and BBC World Service.
 Read more

 Read More @ kyivindependent.com